will-o-the-wisp/MKS21X-Final-Project/README.md

   Tried making the screen only write one string for floor where the array is one string, still failed to produce anything meaningful.

 1/18/19

+Kenson Li

+  more work on melee attack, dependent on monster code and enemy detection code

 BC